top of page

 nature.
 Today, Surf Academy is Southern California’s premiere surf

 After three years of amazing business success and growth, Surf Academy had enough capitol to create and support a registered non-profit, The Surf Bus Foundation.
-The same principles that are the bedrock of Surf Academy were now to be extended to the inner city youth of Los Angeles and beyond.
+The same principles that are the bedrock of Surf Academy were now to be extended to all the youth across Los Angeles County--over 2,000,000 children we strive to bring to the ocean.

 In Summer 2003, The Surf Bus made its debut, picking up anxiously waiting would-be surfers at Echo Park and MacArthur Park.
 We partnered with local churches and all a kid had to do was, “show up and GET ON IT!”
 The bus made twice-weekly trips to the beach, bringing children out to the water on Tuesdays and Thursdays.